Home-Based Jobs at FAO

 Minimum Requirements

-• (For Consultants:) Advanced university degree from an institution recognized by the International Association of Universities (IAU)/UNESCO / (For PSA.SBS:) University degree or specific technical specialization in law.
-Consultants with bachelor`s degree need two additional years of relevant professional experience
+• Advanced university degree from an institution recognized by the International Association of Universities (IAU)/UNESCO in agriculture, land management, property valuation or any other discipline relevant to the work of the Organization.
+Consultants with bachelor’s degree need two additional years of relevant professional experience.

-• At least 5 years of relevant experience in cooperative law and/or in the cooperative sector
+• At least 5 years of practical experience with valuation of agricultural land in the context of land consolidation projects.

 FAO Core Competencies